 Well, friends — we’re in the home stretch!
 Only another week or so until our Baby Girl arrives! 😱🤯😳 On one hand I can’t believe that we’re here already, but at the same time I also feel like we’ve been waiting for her for so long.

 This is probably my longest bumpdate post yet, so grab your coffee (or wine!) and get comfy!
 I’m sharing some vulnerable moments as well as tips and general updates — thanks for joining me on this journey!
-(If you’d like to get caught up, here you can find my first trimester recap and second trimester recap).
+(If you’d like to get caught up, you can read all about my first trimester and second trimester).